surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

                         </ul>
                         <h6>4.
 We have necessary server equipment, but no specialists to install the Survey Solutions software.
 Is it possible to get help?</h6>
                         <ul>
-                            <li>If you encounter any difficulties in setting up your server, please inquire in the [forum of the Survey Solutions community of users](https://forum.mysurvey.solutions).</li>
+                            <li>If you encounter any difficulties in setting up your server, please inquire in the <A href="https://forum.mysurvey.solutions">forum of the Survey Solutions community of users</A>.</li>
                         </ul>
                         <h6>5.
 We don’t have a proper server.
 Is a server necessary for Survey Solutions, or can we use the software with the tablets only?</h6>
                         <ul>